 But look at the how much water will be provided for the one who believes in Jesus?
 Not one river, but multiple “rivers” – plural.
 That’s an overwhelming amount of supply.
 And it’s not normal water either, it’s living water.
 It’s water that gives life – real life, the best life, eternal life.

 What Jesus is telling us here is that if you believe in Christ, his life will be flowing from within you to such an extent that it will overflow around you everywhere, into your family and your community.

-If you want to be filled, you need to focus more on your inner life than on external things.
+To be filled, you need to focus more on your inner than external life.